14.7. Configuration of the mail server#

 14.7.1.
 Configuration of a relay host for sending the emails#

-By default, Postfix creates a direct SMTP connection to the mail server responsible for the domain when it sends an email to a non-local address.
-Postfix determines this server by querying the MX record in the DNS.
+By default, Postfix creates a direct SMTP connection to the mail server responsible for the domain when sending mail to a non-local address.

 Alternatively, Postfix can use a mail relay server.
-This is a server that receives emails and handles their transport.
-Administrators can have this type of mail relay server, such as one provided by the company’s headquarter or by the internet provider.
-To set up a relay host, specify it as a fully qualified domain name (FQDN) in the Univention Configuration Registry Variable mail/relayhost.
+This is a server that receives mail and handles its transport.
+Administrators may have this type of mail relay server, such as one provided by the company’s headquarters or internet provider.

 To adopt the changes in Postfix, complete the following commands: